julianchurchill/text-adventure/README.md

 - [TECHNICAL TASK] New item action - take item.
 This stops the model content having to leave items on the floor that the character would usually have picked up without an action.
 - [TECHNICAL TASK] New event trigger 'exit on use action', e.g. 'exit on use action:destroy item:fiery_torch' for example in TTA2 where you escape into the store cupboard but drop the torch.
 - [TECHNICAL TASK] Max score needs to be a value specified in the model content text file.
 It is currently hard coded in BasicModel.java.
+- [TECHNICAL TASK] Proper nouns - e.g. Oubliette.
+Added 'item is proper noun:' tag for item in model_content so that on examination the 'the' is dropped - e.g. 'You examine Oubliette.'.

 TTA2 only
 - [STORY] Enter town, find a barricade on main street, go to merchants lane, general store door is broken but has a hole in, when you examine it you get your arm stuck.
 There are no exits and some items around you.